 Participant group Action Eligible School Leaver; Obtain documentary evidence showing the person is in the target group.
-Special Class Client; Work Assist Click the ESAt/JCA exemption flag tick box on the 'Registration' screen and select the exemption reason for the relevant target group.
-This identifies the ich cocker in ESSWeb as belonging to an ESAt exempt group. participant This identifies the job seeker in ESSWeb as belonging to an ESAt exempt group and allows them to be commenced without an ESAt referral.
+Special Class Client; Work Assist Click the ESAt/JCA exemption flag tick box on the 'Circumstances' details page, via the 'Registration' screen and select the exemption reason for the participant relevant target group.
+This identifies the job seeker in ESSWeb as belonging to an ESAt exempt group and allows them to be commenced without an ESAt referral.
 NDIS participant; Obtain documentary evidence showing the person is in the target group.
-Pre-Release Prisoner; Person undertaking a Click the Special Placement on the 'Circumstances' screen and select the exemption reason for the target group.
+Pre-Release Prisoner; Click the 'Special Placement' on the 'Registration' screen and select the Person undertaking a exemption reason for the target group.
 Program of Support This identifies the job seeker in ESSWeb as belonging to a specific eligibility group and allows them to be commenced using that specific eligibility, once there is a valid ESAt recommending referral to DES.